sc-selections/soundcloud-selections/README.md

 The goal behind SoundCloud Selections was to make as a possible to create Playlists for SoundCloud music.

+## Features

+- Create playlists for any music tracks on SoundCloud and edit/delete them with ease.

+- Find music tracks by using pre-defined SoundCloud music selections, exploring the music genres, or searching SoundCloud.

+- Music searches are automatically remembered and can also be saved as a playlist.

+- All music that is found can be instantly played with a single click, saved as a playlist, or added to a "Live Playlist".

+- Adding the Bookmarklet link to your browser bookmarks enables SoundCloud tracks to be bookmarked while browsing the SoundCloud.

 ## Technology

 SoundCloud Selections is an HTML 5 application written with Backbone and jQuery.
 It employs the SoundCloud javascript SDK for communication with SoundCloud.